griptape-ai/griptape-docs/docs/griptape-framework/tools/tool-memory.md

 * **Long textual content**: when textual content returned by tools can't fit in the token limit, it's often useful to perform operations on it in a separate process, not in the main LLM.
 * **Non-textual content**: tools can generate images, videos, PDFs, and other non-textual content that can be stored in memory and acted upon later by other tools.

+By default, Griptape augments all tool outputs with `TextToolMemory` but you can override at the structure, task, or tool activity level.

 Here is an end-to-end example of how memory can be used in unison with multiple tools to store and load content:

 ```python